wymeditor/wymeditor/docs/writing_plugins/api.rst

 *****************************

 .. note::
-  For selection setting and selection getting WYMeditor uses the Rangy library internally.
+  For selection setting and selection getting, WYMeditor uses the Rangy library internally.

   The Rangy library doesn't seem to provide a consistent interface for